errornot/ErrorNot/README.md

 A service to be sure that all errors in your apps are raised.
 You can push errors by POST request and then do their follow up (pending, resolved, etc) in the app.

- - Info and screenshots are available on [our blog](http://dev.af83.com/git/lancement-de-errornot/2010/03/22).
+ - Info and screenshots are available on the [AF83 dev blog](http://dev.af83.com/git/launch-errornot-english-version/2010/03/24).
  - [Here is a demo site to preview and send your own errors to](http://demo.errornot.af83.com/).

  - On IRC: FreeNode / #errornot